samuelventura/buildroot/readme.txt

 - (cog:289): GLib-GIO-WARNING **: Your application does not implement g_application_activate()
     and has no handlers connected to 'activate' signal.
 It should do one of these.
-- wpewebkit window wont show mouse cursor https://github.com/WebPlatformForEmbedded/meta-wpe/issues/170 https://github.com/WebPlatformForEmbedded/meta-wpe/issues/140
+- wpewebkit window wont show mouse cursor capturing the poiter by dragging from outside the window shows the cursor while passing over https://github.com/WebPlatformForEmbedded/meta-wpe/issues/170 https://github.com/WebPlatformForEmbedded/meta-wpe/issues/140 export WPE_BCMRPI_TOUCH=1
-    export WPE_BCMRPI_TOUCH=1